Tag Archives: mohegan sun

 Siena Sling (Grey Goose, lemon, basil) for me and Sicilian Julep for Jeff!

 BrewFest was fun, but you know me.
 I’m a cocktail snob.
 And a cocktail snob needs a cocktail when she’s at the casino!
 Jeff and I decided to have dinner and a drink at Mohegan’s newest restaurant, Ballo.
 We love dining at the bar (as opposed to a table) and there were exactly two seats open – perfect.
 Our bartender, Stephanie, was great!
-She made us excellent drinks (see caption above); mine was strong yet smooth, thanks to the Goose :-P so simple, so me.
+She made us excellent drinks (see caption above); mine was strong yet smooth, thanks to the Goose 😛 so simple, so me.
 Jeff enjoyed his beverage as well – he’d had it once before (he’s been to Ballo for just drinks) so it was good enough to order a second time!

 Boooo, even Instagram couldn’t make this pic work without a flash.